HenryHu/ports/net-im/telegram-desktop/update.md

 3. make makesum
 4. create a new branch from last patched branch
    This needs to be done in all repos (tdesktop, libtgvoip, lib\_base, ...)
-5. git fetch upstream && git pull upstream <new version tag>
+5. git fetch upstream && git pull upstream {new version tag}
    For tdesktop: version tag is "vX.X.X".
    For libtgvoip: version tag is usually "tdesktop".
 Make sure that tdesktop's last commit matches the commit referenced in ThirdParty.
 7. resolve conflicts & git commit
 6. Update libtgvoip's version in sync-patch.sh with upstream version.
-8. git diff <new version tag>..HEAD > patch
+8. git diff {new version tag}..HEAD > patch
 9. remove old patches
 10. make extract
 11. apply patch